melezhik/Sparrow6/documentation/development.md

 A task in Sparrow represents a script being executed.
 A user could write a task code on many languages.

-To create task simply create `task.*` file in the current directory:
+To create task simply create `task.$ext` file in the current directory:

 Raku: